 - Form 1065: LLCs with multiple people can file taxes as a partnership by submitting this form.

-- Form 8832: Members of LLCs with multiple members can also file as a corporation by submitting this form.
+- Form 8832: Members of LLCs with multiple members can file as a corporation by submitting this form.
 LLCs with multiple members don’t need to submit Form 8832 if they file taxes as a partnership.

 Even though LLCs offer flexibility, LLCs have disadvantages.
 All members of an LLC will have to pay their individual taxes on the company’s earnings.
 The cost of starting an LLC is also higher compared to other business entities.